Supova/Speaker-Recognition-System/README.md

 Speech signals are slowly-timed varying signals and when we observe their characteristics over a long period of time, we find that they contain variations that can help distinguish between the different sounds being spoken.
 Therefore, a short-time spectral analysis is the most common way to characterize any speech signal.
 One way of representing the speech signal is by using the phenomenon called Mel Frequency Cepstrum (MFC).
 It is a representation of the short-term power spectrum of a speech signal, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.
 Mel-frequency cepstral coefficients (MFCCs) are coefficients that collectively make up an MFC.

-To compute the MFCCs, we first perform a short-time fourier transform (STFT) on our speech signal.
-We then perform windowing to minimize any spectral distortion we may observe.
-The STFT is mainly used to distinguish the changes in frequencies of our speech signal through time to create uniqueness across speakers.
-The generated periodogram can be viewed in the images below.
-We can observe regions in the plots that contain most of the energy, in time (msec) and frequency (in Hz).
+To computer the MFCCs, we first need to frame the signals.
+Using a frame size in powers of 2 allows for faster processing time.
+Initial analysis was done using a frame size N = 256 samples.
+Then we apply a Hamming window to each of the frames.
+Windowing generates a periodic signal but also causes loss of information at the ends of the frames due to smoothening.
+To recover this loss, we use overlapping frames where the overlap size M = 100 samples.
+The discrete Fourier Transform (DFT) is then calculated on a frame by frame basis, the result of which is a periodogram.
+Up to this step is known as Short Time Fourier Transform (STFT).
+Fourier transform tells what frequencies are present in a signal, but STFT tells when these frequencies occur in the linear frequency scale.

+To better understand the output of STFT and its parameters, we vary the frame size and set the frame overlap to one-third of the frame size (about 33% overlap).
 <br> </br>
 STFT of Signal 1:

 <div class="row" align="center">
   <div class="column">
     <img src="https://github.com/Supova/EEC-201/blob/main/Images/sig1%20stft_1.PNG" alt="N = 128" ">
-     <br><i> Figure 3: N (frame size) = 128 </i>
+     <br><i> Figure 3: N = 128, M = 42, Frames = 303 </i>
   </div>
   <br> </br>
   <div class="column">
     <img src="https://github.com/Supova/EEC-201/blob/main/Images/sig1%20stft_2.PNG" alt="N = 256" ">
-    <br><i>Figure 4: N (frame size) = 256 </i>
+    <br><i>Figure 4: N = 256, M = 86, Frames = 150 </i>
   </div>
   <br> </br>
   <div class="column">
     <img src="https://github.com/Supova/EEC-201/blob/main/Images/sig1%20stft_3.PNG" alt="N = 512" ">
-    <br><i> Figure 5: N (frame size) = 512 </i>
+    <br><i> Figure 5: N = 512,  M = 171, Frames = 73 </i>
   </div>
   <br> </br>
 </div>